LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/assignment/paper_critique/paper-review.md

-paper review
+Paper Review for Gene Expression by Mouse Inner Ear Hair Cells during Development
 ================

-Yuan Xia
+### Goals and findings of the paper

-19/02/2020
+Due to most of congenital deafness cases are caused by gene defects, it is important to comprehend gene expression during development.
+In this study researchers have conducted a cell type-sepcific RNA-Seq study which explored the gene expression in hair cell during mouse inner ear development.
+High-throughput sequencing (HTS) was used to generate an unbiased quantative transcriptome study.
+Researchers have found that the gene expression patterns are highly complexity in different cell types, some of genes were found to be preferentially expressed either in hair cells (HCs) or surrounding cells (SCs), and some were expressed in both.

-### Goals and findings of the paper.
+The degree of enrichment for different genes varys among cell types (HCs and SCs), tissues(cochlear and utricular) and four development stages.

-Researchers suspect that hereditary deafness is often caused by pathogenic variants in hair cell genes.
-Subsequently, they have conducted a RNA-Seq study which explored the gene expression in hair cell during mouse inner ear development. different gene expression patterns are found in different cell types (hair cells and surrounding cells), tissues sourses (cochlea and utricle) and development stages(E16, P0, P4 and P7).
-Additionally, the expression of genes critical for mechanotransduction and deafness are founded in hair cell which shows the possibility of the discovery of unknown deafness genes in hair cells.
+They have also found the differences in gene expression among cell types and developmental stages and have got insight into candidates of deafness gene which are more likely to cause hearing and balance disorders if mutated.

 ### Datasets, experiments and relevant analysis

-1. Since the hair cells are embedded in sensory epithelium with a variety of other cell types, enzymatic treatment was used to dissociate hair cells from surrounding cells.
-The FACs technique was used to further purify hair cells using the brighest GFP fluorescence signal to collect hair cells and the lowest fluorescence signal to collect other cells.
+1.  *Cell dissociation and purification:* A transgenic mouse strain under the control of Pou4f3 promoter was used in this study.
+These mice were from either sex with normal morphology, and normal function.
+The cochlear and utricular of mice were collected, then enzymatic treatment was used to dissociate hair cells from surrounding cells.
+Furthermore, FACs technique was used to purify hair cells using the brighest GFP fluorescence signal to collect hair cells and the lowest fluorescence signal to collect other cells.

-2. The dataset contains the expression of 20,207 REfSeq mouse genes from 16 samples with three factors: cell types, tissue sources and developmental stages.
-The sequencing libraries converted from 3’-enriched transcriptome tags that have similar gene length.
-Gene expression levels were measured using RPKM (Reads Per kilobase of thanscript per Milion mapped reads) in log2 scale.
+2.  *HTS:* The dataset contains the expression of 20,207 REfSeq mouse genes from 16 samples with three factors: cell types, tissue sources and developmental stages.
+The sequencing libraries converted from 3’-enriched transcriptome tags with similar gene lengths.
+Gene expression levels were normalized using RPKM (Reads Per kilobase of thanscript per Milion mapped reads) in log2 scale.

-3. Several data visulization methods were used to find interesting differences between factor levels.
-FIrstly, Principle component analysis was used to plot the normalized gene expression data though reduceing the number of axes needed to display the important aspects of the data.
-Secondly, DESeq package was also used to identify differentially expressed genes between hair and surrounding cells and cochlear and utricular hair cells.
-Finally, histograms were used to display and compare the normalized number of reads for sepcific genes in different cells, tissue sources and devlopment stages.
+3.  *Data visualization and comparision:* First, principle component analysis (PCA) was used to plot the normalized gene expression data though reduceing the number of axes needed to display the important aspects of the data.
+Then, DESeq package was also used to identify differentially expressed genes between hair and surrounding cells and cochlear and utricular hair cells.
+Lastly, histograms were used to display and compare the normalized number of reads for sepcific genes in different cells, tissue sources and devlopment stages.

-4. Fold change(FC) value was used to represent how big the relative difference is between selected highly enriched hair (GFP+) and surrounding cells (GFP-).
+4.  *Fold change(FC) value* was used to represent how big the relative difference is between selected highly enriched hair (GFP+) and surrounding cells (GFP-).
 It is defined as the GFP+/GFP- counts ratio.

-5. Flase discovery rate(FDR) was determined using the Benjamini and Hochberg method.
+5.  *False discovery rate(FDR)* was determined using the Benjamini and Hochberg method.
 It shows the rate of type I errors in hypothesis testing when conducting mutiple comparsions between different gene expression across cells, organs and ages.

-6. Hierarchical clustering heat maps were used to show patial and temporal expression patterns of genes at various developmetal stages.
+6.  *Hierarchical clustering heat maps* were used to show patial and temporal expression patterns of genes at various developmetal stages.
 The distance of different genes are defined as correlation of two genes across samples, and the centroid linkage method was